NethermindEth/Forta-Agents/Curve-finance-suite/New-Fee/README.md

 ## Description

-This agent detects a change in fees to a Curve BasePool or MetaPool by the Curve DAO
+This agent detects calls to `apply_new_fee` function in Curve Pool Owner Proxy
+> 0xeCb456EA5365865EbAb8a2661B0c503410e9B347

 ## Supported Chains